Open topic with navigation

 With the safe commit protocol, you can add or remove SMs without changing the database's configuration, and durability continues to be guaranteed.
 The safe commit protocol always requires a commit acknowledgment from each running SM.

-With the remote:n commit protocol, you can replace
+remote:n commit protocol, you can replace

 n with the number of the database's storage managers, for example

 remote:2, and achieve the same durability guarantee as the safe commit protocol.
 You then have the same durability guarantee as if the database was using the safe commit protocol.
 To continue to enforce the durability guarantee after you add a storage manager, do the following:

 --commitoption set to

 While the safe commit protocol helps avoid data inconsistencies, for example errors that manifest as the "null descriptor" failure, it does not correct inconsistencies already written to atoms in the archive.
 Therefore, if a database was running with a non-safe commit mode, and a corruption was introduced into the archive, switching to safe commit does not resolve the issue.
 To resolve the issue, you must first run NuoDB Archive's nuoarchive check command, using the